Chapter 2 : 2

 There’s something different to his voice.
 I eye him carefully, almost too afraid to look too closely.
 Ted has been quiet lately, he’s always been quiet, but this feels different.
 I‘ve been having trouble following ever since that letter.
 Something inside it changed him.
 I had only time to chance a look at the sinewy writing before Ted had pulled me out the door to play.
-But I know there is something fishy with it.
-It has stolen my best friend and I’m not about to be forgiving about that either.
+But I know there is something fishy about it.
+It has stolen my best friend and I’m not about to be forgiving about that any time soon.

 “Stop saying I’m a baby.”

 “You so are.
 I heard what Vicky said behind the shed.”
 I look away from him, letting my eyes run the wide expand of blue.
 “I wish…”

 “Two years, Luce.
 They’ll pass right by you.”
 He reaches over to squeeze my arm, but I look away.